maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 - **number** - such as 10 or -1.75.
 Also known as **numeric constants**.
 - **string** - a series of characters surrounded by double-quote marks, like "Hello, World!".
 Also known as **string constants**.
-- **variable** - a symbolic name associated with a memory location which can store the value of a number or a string for future recall.
+- **variable** - a symbolic name which can store the value of a number or a string for future recall.
 - **array** - a type of variable that stores multiple values at once.
 - **operator** - symbol characters, typically from mathematics, that take one or two expressions and produce a number or string.
 - **function** - operators using names instead of symbols.

 In most dialects, variables can contain either a number value or a string value but cannot change from one to another.
 This split was introduced in Dartmouth BASIC, which required the user to add a dollar sign suffix to variables that wanted to hold a string value.
 These are known as **string variables**, and non-string variables are sometimes, but not always, referred to as **numeric variables**.
+A few dialects allow any variable to store any value, and these generally lack the dollar sign.
+This is not supported in RetroBASIC, because most dialects consider assigning one to the other to be an error, and RetroBASIC needs to report these.

 BASIC programs are generally organized over multiple **lines**, each of which contains one or more statements.
-A line always starts with a **line number**, which acts as a label so other parts of the program can refer to it, as well as a way for various editing tools to allow the user to indicate which lines they wish to edit.
+A line starts with a **line number**, which acts as a label so other parts of the program can refer to it, as well as a way for various editing tools to allow the user to indicate which lines they wish to edit.
 After the line number, there is a statement keyword and then any expressions that keyword may use, forming a complete statement.
 Lines may have more than one statement separated by colons or backslashes, depending on the dialect.
 Execution normally starts with the first statement on the lowest-numbered line, and then continues statement by statement until it reaches the end of the program.
 Some statements can change this normally linear progression; these are known as **branches**.

 BASIC was written in an era when editing was carried out on typewriters and had a fixed-width line, often 132 characters, but sometimes 80 or 72, or rarely, even less.
 To address the need to allow larger statements to be typed in, most dialects have the concept of a **logical line** versus a **physical line**.
 A physical line is simply a single line or text as produced by the device the user is typing on, while a logical line can span multiple physical lines up to some pre-set limit.
 The idea of a logical line allows the code to operate properly while moving between machines with different physical line lengths.